 Fellows must care for patients in an environment that maximizes communication.
 This must include the opportunity to work as a member of effective interprofessional teams that are appropriate to the delivery of care in the subspecialty and larger health system.
+(Core)

-Specialty Background and Intent: Nurses, physician assistants, advanced practice providers, pharmacists, social workers, child-life specialists, physical and occupational therapists, respiratory therapists, psychologists, diabetes nurse educators, and dieticians are examples of professional personnel who may be part of the interprofessional teams.
+Specialty Background and Intent: Nurses, physician assistants, advanced practice providers, pharmacists, social workers, child-life specialists, physical and occupational therapists, speech and language therapists, audiologists, respiratory therapists, psychologists, and dieticians are examples of professional personnel who may be part of the interprofessional teams.